Shifting the #mainstreaming to the #openweb

 #stepaway: A safe method to break free from the addiction to #dotcons while maintaining connections with friends, one step at a time.
 Example: “By taking a stepaway, we can gradually reduce our reliance on exploitative digital platforms.”

 These hashtags are critical perspectives and positive paths in our digital and social choices.
 The negative hashtags (#deathcult, #dotcons, #stupidindividualism, and #fashernistas) point out the pitfalls and dangers we face, while the positive hashtags (#4opens, #openweb, #OMN, and #stepaway) offer pathways to more sustainable and community-oriented tech and social solutions.
-By understanding and using these stories, we help to build better while advocate for meaningful change.
+By activly using and linking these stories, we build better, for real and meaningful change.

 State Funding of #FOSS and Open Source: Is it a Good Idea or a Bad Idea?